kbalog/uis-dat640-fall2020/README.md

 ## Updates

+  * **Oct 14** The last assignment (A5) for 10 points has been pushed to the personal GitHub repositories.
+The deadline is 27/10 16:00.
   * **Oct 13** An error has been discovered in the description of Assignment A4 concerning the value of the Dirichlet smoothing parameter.
 See the [erratum](assignments/A4_erratum.md).
   * **Oct 7** The results for Assignment A2 have been published on Canvas.
 Questions concerning assignment correction may be asked during the Wed labs or via email at dat640help@gmail.com.
   * **Oct 7** Assigment 4 has been announced.
 The Jupyter notebook you need to complete can be found in your personal GitHub repository.
 This assignment is worth 10 points.
 The deadline is Oct 20, 16:00.